Testing for coronavirus

 If you made an appointment by telephone, you will receive your result by telephone as soon as possible.
 If you made an appointment online, you will receive a telephone call only if you test positive.
 The municipal health service (GGD) will call you.
 You do not need to call them.

-If your test comes back negative, you can confirm your result by logging in to the coronavirus test website using your DigiD (choose 'English' at the bottom of the page).
+If you test negative, you will be able to see your result by logging in to the coronavirus test website using your DigiD (choose 'English').
 You will be notified by email when your result is available on the website, normally within 2 days.

 If the test is negative, you are not infected with coronavirus.
 But you must still continue to observe the general measures.
 If the test shows that you do have COVID-19, someone from the GGD will call you for contact tracing.

 Contact tracing means working out where you may have contracted the infection (the source).
 The GGD also looks at who you have been in contact with (PDF, 210 KB), and who you may have infected (your contacts).
 The purpose of contact tracing is to prevent the virus from spreading further.
 You and your contacts will be given specific instructions on what to do.
-You and any other members of your household must in any case stay at home for 10 days.
+You and family members or other people that you live with must in any case stay at home.
 The GGD will explain what this means.
-It is important that you inform your GP, employer and/or in-house medical officer of the results of the test.
+It is important that you inform your GP, employer and/or company doctor of the results of the test.